talrav/sudo-cat/README.md

   First, download the whole repository to a folder. then locate the file ['gui_sudoku.py'](https://github.com/Tal-Raveh/SudoCat/blob/master/gui_sudoku.py "'gui_sudoku.py'") and run it using any python console.

-  That's it, you are ready to play SudoCat.
+  That's it, you are ready to play SudoCat!
 Be sure to check the different options

 ##   <img src="https://d2rd7etdn93tqb.cloudfront.net/wp-content/uploads/2015/02/6-grumpy-cat.jpg" alt="Gcat2" width="30"/>  Player game mode